NASA-Planetary-Science/sbpy/docs/sbpy/data.rst

     10.223423 -12.42123 2451523.6234
     10.233453 -12.41562 2451523.7345

-The latter uses a condition to filter data (only those observations with RA less than or equal to 10.233453 degrees; note that it is necessary here to apply ``u.deg`` to the value that all the RAs are compared against) but selects all the columns in the original table.
+The results of these examples will be of the same data type as `obs` (any type derived from `~sbpy.data.DataClass`, e.g., `~sbpy.data.Ephem`, `~sbpy.data.Orbit`, ...)
+The latter example shown here uses a condition to filter data (only those observations with RA less than or equal to 10.233453 degrees; note that it is necessary here to apply ``u.deg`` to the value that all the RAs are compared against) but selects all the columns in the original table.

-If you ever need to access the actual `~astropy.table.QTable` object that is inside each `~sbpy.data.DataClass` object, you can access it as ``obs.table``.
+If you ever need to access the actual `~astropy.table.QTable` object that is inside each `~sbpy.data.DataClass` object, you can access it as ``obs.table``, although this should usually not be necessary.

 Modifying an object
 ^^^^^^^^^^^^^^^^^^^